openpsi-project/ReaLHF/docs/source/customization.rst

 This line properly registers the dataset class with the system API, so that when this name is given to system API, ReaL can find this dataset implementation and construct it.
-The ``args`` field in ``reallm.api.core.system_api.Dataset`` will be passed to the ``__init__`` method of the dataset class, except that ReaL preserves a ``util`` field to store some utility objects.
+The ``args`` field in ``realrlhf.api.core.system_api.Dataset`` will be passed to the ``__init__`` method of the dataset class, except that ReaL preserves a ``util`` field to store some utility objects.

 Steps for implementing a new dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Create a new dataset file under ``reallm/impl/dataset/``.
+- Create a new dataset file under ``realrlhf/impl/dataset/``.

 - Implement a map-style PyTorch dataset class with a ``__getitem__`` method.
 This method returns an ``NamedArray`` object containing the sequence length as metadata.

 - Register the class with ``data_api.register_dataset`` at the end of this file, with the name "my-dataset".

-- Change the name of the used dataset in experiment configurations, e.g., in the ``datasets`` method of ``reallm.SFTConfig``, to "my-dataset".
+- Change the name of the used dataset in experiment configurations, e.g., in the ``datasets`` method of ``realrlhf.SFTConfig``, to "my-dataset".

-- If you would like to pass in more arguments to construct the dataset class, change the quickstart configuration class (in this case, ``reallm.PromptAnswerDatasetConfig``) as well as the ``args`` field in the system API dataset object.
+- If you would like to pass in more arguments to construct the dataset class, change the quickstart configuration class (in this case, ``realrlhf.PromptAnswerDatasetConfig``) as well as the ``args`` field in the system API dataset object.

 Reference Manual for ``NamedArray``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. autoclass:: reallm.base.namedarray.NamedArray
+.. autoclass:: realrlhf.base.namedarray.NamedArray
     :members:

-.. autofunction::reallm.base.namedarray.from_dict
+.. autofunction::realrlhf.base.namedarray.from_dict

-.. autofunction::reallm.base.namedarray.recursive_aggregate
+.. autofunction::realrlhf.base.namedarray.recursive_aggregate

-.. autofunction::reallm.base.namedarray.recursive_apply
+.. autofunction::realrlhf.base.namedarray.recursive_apply

 Customizing Models